zeynepguneryilmaz/InterfaceScout/README.md

 # InterfaceScout

-**Residue-level protein surface chemistry and surface-chemistry compatibility mapping.**
+**Residue-level protein-surface chemistry and multiscale compatibility mapping.**

-InterfaceScout is an open-source, deterministic computational framework for analyzing the solvent-exposed surface of protein structures and identifying residue-level compatibility with generic classes of material surface chemistry.
+InterfaceScout is an open-source, deterministic computational framework for analyzing the solvent-exposed surface of protein structures and identifying residue- and patch-level compatibility with generic classes of material surface chemistry.

-From a protein structure and user-defined solution conditions, InterfaceScout combines solvent-accessible surface area, local three-dimensional residue organization, pH-dependent protonation, and Poisson–Boltzmann electrostatic potential with literature-informed residue–chemistry reference strengths.
+From a protein structure and user-defined solution conditions, InterfaceScout combines side-chain relative solvent accessibility, curated residue–chemistry interaction classes, mechanism-specific ionization-state availability, and multiscale spatial aggregation to generate interpretable protein-side compatibility maps.

+Optional Poisson–Boltzmann electrostatic potential can additionally be calculated using PDB2PQR/PROPKA and APBS when the required external programs are available.
+Electrostatic potential is retained as an auxiliary descriptor rather than a primary scoring term.

+Spatially enriched compatibility regions are identified using a fixed multiscale formulation at complementary **5 Å and 8 Å aggregation scales**.
+These radii describe local and extended residue neighborhoods and are not interpreted as universal intermolecular interaction cutoffs.

-The framework generates residue-level interaction-propensity maps and chemistry-specific patch-density maps for eleven interfacial chemistry classes:
+The framework supports eleven generalized interfacial chemistry classes:

 - cationic
 - anionic